-In their own words, walking onto a public school campus:
+In their own words, walking onto a public-school campus:

-10 - Don't surprise the administration.
-If you are going on campus during school hours, go to the front office. - Oscar in Boston, MA

-9 - Don't be creepy.
+- # 10 Don't surprise the administration.
+If you are going on campus during school hours, go to the front office.
+Oscar in Boston, MA - #9 Don't be creepy.
 I always go with a purpose.
 Go to meet a coach, teacher, team, set up a meeting... don't just go and wander around.
-Take some time and learn about the school; this will help you with a purpose. - Nicole in Dallas, TX

-8 - Do think about how you will introduce yourself before you go; don't use the wrong words.
+Take some time and learn about the school; this will help you with a purpose.
+Nicole in Dallas, TX - # 8 Do think about how you will introduce yourself before you go; don't use the wrong words.
 I like to say, "I'm part of Cru.
-We are a faith based organization committed to helping students better understand life relationships and purpose." - Shawn in Denver, CO

-7 - Do be friendly, talk to people; ask teachers, students, coaches, and others you know to introduce you to others at the school.
-Meet lots of people. - Nicole in Dallas, TX

-- # 6 Do gather others and walk around the campus and pray.
-Scott in Westfield, IN - # 5 Do take steps of faith!
-Kevin in Orlando, FL - # 4 Do learn names.
-Shawn in Denver, CO - # 3 Do go with others.
-Mark in Fishers, IN

-2 - Do be a blessing - how can you serve the school?
+We are a faith-based organization committed to helping students better understand life relationships and purpose."
+Shawn in Denver, CO - #7 Do be friendly, talk to people; ask teachers, students, coaches, and others you know to introduce you to others at the school.
+Meet lots of people.
+Nicole in Dallas, TX - #6 Do gather others and walk around the campus and pray.
+Scott in Westfield, IN - #5 Do take steps of faith!
+Kevin in Orlando, FL - #4 Do learn names.
+Shawn in Denver, CO - #3 Do go with others.
+Mark in Fishers, IN - # 2 Do be a blessing how can you serve the school?
 Have a positive attitude.
-You are on their side. - Kevin in Orlando, FL

-1 - Be expectant that God will work there. - Scott in Westfield, IN
+You are on their side.
+Kevin in Orlando, FL - #1 Be expectant that God will work there.
+Scott in Westfield, IN

-SECTION 2

-Pray

-- How do I prayer walk a high school campus?.....p.42 - What do I do if I meet a student while prayer walking?.....p.48
+• How do I prayer walk a high school campus?p).46 • What are some other prayer ideas that work for HS campuses? o.51 • What do I do if I meet a student while prayer walking? p.52